Thames Diamond Jubilee Pageant: Finale

 When the Spirit of Chartwell neared Tower Bridge, the Queen was saluted by the guns, the naval cadets and veterans aboard HMS Belfast.
 The bascules of the Tower Bridge were then raised through the full 80 degrees in Royal salute.
 The royal barge docked at HMS President, where it was anticipated that the Queen and Royal party would watch the rest of the procession from the first floor.
 However, despite the increasingly inclement weather, the 86-year-old Queen chose to remain on the Spirit of Chartwell, standing continuously for nearly four hours, waving and acknowledging the salutes of the spectators, until the end of the procession.
-She was accompanied by Prince Philip, the Prince of Wales and Duchess of Cornwall, the Duke and Duchess of Cambridge and Prince Harry.
+She was accompanied by Prince Philip, the Prince of Wales and Duchess of Cornwall, the Duke and Duchess of Cambridge, Prince Harry and Lady Susan Hussey.

 The final vessel in the procession was a barge carrying the London Philharmonic Orchestra and the Royal College of Music Chamber Choir.
-The orchestra and their instruments were safely under cover, but the choir stood in the pouring rain, singing encores of "Land of Hope and Glory" as they made their way from London Bridge.
-As the orchestra drew up along the Royal Barge, they played the "Hornpipe", which set the Royal Family and the veterans on HMS Belfast jigging and many umbrellas along the embankment bobbing in time with the music.
-They finished their musical selection with "Rule Britannia" and "God Save the Queen".
+The orchestra and their instruments were safely under cover, but the choir stood in the pouring rain, singing encores of Land of Hope and Glory as they made their way from London Bridge.
+As the orchestra drew up along the Royal Barge, they played the Hornpipe, which set the Royal Family and the veterans on HMS Belfast jigging and many umbrellas along the embankment bobbing in time with the music.
+They finished their musical selection with Rule Britannia and God Save the Queen.
 The pageant finished with the bascules of the bridge lowering as fireworks shot from its upper deck and craft on the river sounded their horns.
 The planned flypast finale was cancelled, due to the weather.

 Despite the cold and rainy weather, the riverside was crowded with spectators along the entire route, many having camped overnight to secure a place, and many others watched the event from nearby on large screens and in pubs.